Blog Hero

 Myopia in children

 Myopia is very common in childhood and begins at the ages between 6 and 14.
 Research shows that it is on an overall rise in this age group.
 A likely reason is because of increased use of digital devices and playing video games.
 It is important to look out for signs that may indicate that your child is nearsighted.
 Some common signs are excessive blinking and rubbing of eyes, sitting too close to the television or computer screen, looking at objects very closely etc. Some common symptoms are discussed below.
+Parents play a critical role in managing nearsightedness in children.
+For actionable tips, check out our full guide on preventing myopia in children.

 Symptoms of nearsightedness